qiankunli/qiankunli.github.io/_posts/Kubernetes/2019-03-29-kubernetes_security.md

 A service account provides an identity for processes that **run in a Pod**.
 When you (a human) access the cluster (for example, using kubectl), you are authenticated by the apiserver as a particular User Account (currently this is usually admin, unless your cluster administrator has customized your cluster).
 Processes in containers inside pods can also contact the apiserver.
 When they do, they are authenticated as a particular Service Account (for example, default).

-为什么弄一个Service Accounts？为processes (that run in a Pod) 提供必要的身份认证

 ```yml
 apiVersion: v1